 Our work is concerned with the question how much information a given view instance reveals and whether it leaks private data.
-Much of the existing work on privacy for information systems deals with privacy preserving query answering.
-There, the privacy problem is that of inferring a maximal subset of the answer to a query so that no secrets are violated [5, 23].
-The idea of specifying sensitive information as conjunctive query is pioneered in [16], where the notion of perfect privacy is introduced.
-However, enforcing perfect privacy for conjunctive queries is very intractable.
-A generalization of this model has been studied in [10].
+In [5] the same question is addressed for a variety of confidentiality policies.
+Following their setting, the privacy problem we deal with corresponds to what is called 'uniform refusal for unknown potential secrets'.
+Their work is however limited to boolean queries in complete information systems.
+Moreover, much of the existing work on privacy for information systems deals with privacy preserving query answering.
+There, the privacy problem is that of inferring a maximal subset of the answer to a query so that no secrets are violated [6, 25].
+The idea of specifying sensitive information as conjunctive query is pioneered in [18], where the notion of perfect privacy is introduced.
+However, enforcing perfect privacy for conjunctive queries is highly intractable.
+A generalization of this model has been studied in [11].
 There, checking perfect privacy is even harder.
-Recently, Dix et al. [11] established a relationship between privacy problems and non-monotonic logics.
-Another approach [20] is to generalize the answers to a query in order to provide anonymity.
+Recently, Machanavajjhala and Gehrke [17] make a connection between perfect privacy and the problem of checking query containment.
+This allows them to identify many subclasses of conjunctive queries for which enforcing perfect privacy is tractable.
+Dix et al. [12] established a relationship between privacy problems and non-monotonic logics.
+Another approach [22] is to generalize the answers to a query in order to provide anonymity.

 The rest of the paper is organized as follows: first, we give formal definitions for both the ontology and query answering on it.
 We define the ontology as a set of first-order sentences, while query answering is done via entailment.
 This allows for the application of data privacy in both knowledge base and database systems.
-Thus, the present definition of data privacy is much more general than the one given in [21] which applies to relational databases only.
+Thus, the present definition of data privacy is much more general than the one given in [23] which applies to relational databases only.
 Then, we present a formal model of data privacy using certain answers and show that these can be reduced to logical entailment.
 Thus, in general, the privacy problem is not decidable.
 We continue by presenting two applications where the data privacy problem is decidable: in Section 4 we apply data privacy on relational databases with conjunctive queries.
 In this case, background knowledge consists of a relational schema with constraints imposed on it.
 Data privacy for this setting is decidable in polynomial time.
 In Section 5 we apply data privacy on \mathcal{ALC} description logic-based ontologies.
 In this case, background knowledge might include any TBox or ABox entries.
 Here, the complexity of data privacy follows the complexity of \mathcal{ALC} -reasoning: it is EXPTIMEcomplete for ontologies with a general TBox and PSPACE-complete for ontologies with an acyclic TBox.
 Finally, we summarize the results and give further research directions.